Prepaid Expense (Deferred Expense)

-We’re going to talk about unearned revenues so let’s get into our transactions here on the board.
+We’re going to talk about unearned revenues, so let’s get right into our transactions here on the white board.
 On January 1st a CPA receives $2,000 of cash in advance of services to be provided.
-Again he has not provided service yet but he receives the money in advance from a customer.
+Again he has not provided service yet, but he receives the money in advance from a customer.

-So the entries of the CPA will make on his books or his own company books will debit cash to increase the cash because that’s how much is received and the offsetting account will be a liability account called unearned revenues.
+So the entries that the CPA will make on his books or his own company books will debit cash to increase the cash, because that’s how much is received.
+And the offsetting account will be a liability account called unearned revenues.
 Please don’t confuse unearned revenues with earned revenues.

-So again CPA at the time he or she receives the money owes the customer the work or alternatively always the customer the money the key word is owe.
-So therefore the offsetting account of cash in this case would be a liability account called unearned revenue and CPA’s liability has just increased when you receive this cash.
+So again CPA at the time he or she receives the money owes the customer the work or alternatively owes the customer the money.
+The key word is owe.
+So therefore the offsetting account of cash in this case would be a liability account called unearned revenue, and CPA’s liability has just increased when you receive this cash.